IRPIhydrology/STREAM/README.rst

 STEP by STEP PROCEDURE TO RUN STREAM MODEL
 ==========
-1. Subbasin delineation.
+1. **Subbasin delineation**

 	Before to run the STREAM model, a basin delineation has to be carried out.
 Once selected the closure sections (Nsect) over the river, this operation allows to identify 	the subbasins (Nbas) of the river basin.
 For instance, the basin delineation could be carried out through Qgis software (https://docs.qgis.org/3.16/en/docs/training_manual/processing/hydro.html?highlight=hydrological%20analysis).

 	As output of this step, at each section selected for the analysis as well as at each subbasin should be associated a unique identification number.
 See for example the "Mississippi_basin.png" figure.

-2. Preparation of the input data needed for run the STREAM model.
+2. **Preparation of the input data needed for run the STREAM model**

 The following input data have to be created to run the STREAM model:
 	2.1 "input.mat": .mat struct file of gridded daily data.
 It contains basin_data and temperature cells for each sub-basin.
 	"basin_data" contains:
 	     a) date (in numeric Matlab format)